, ,

 Stein last appeared on Wisconsin ballots in 2016, when she won about 31,000 votes.

-That year, former President Donald Trump beat Hillary Clinton in Wisconsin by about 24,000 votes.
+That year, former President Donald Trump beat Hillary Clinton in Wisconsin by less than 23,000 votes.
 In 2020, President Joe Biden edged out Trump in Wisconsin by an even smaller margin of less than 21,000 votes.

 The Wisconsin Insitute for Law and Liberty, a conservative law firm, provided legal representation to a Green Party member and a libertarian who sought to intervene in the case.
 The Republican Party of Wisconsin also asked to intervene in the case on the Green Party’s behalf.